astrowp/docs/troubleshooting.md

 When there are things I don't fully understand or when I run into things like deployment errors, I turn to [ChatGPT](https://chatgpt.com/) for help.

-I haven't tried it but there is also this [Astro Helper](https://chatgpt.com/g/g-rhdTzvxST-astro-helper) ChatGPT bot you can use for development and debugging issues.

 For example.
 I made changes to the tags template, committed the code, but the deployment failed 😭

 <img src="https://github.com/astrowp/docs/assets/170225022/0ebe5cc3-b347-44bb-8283-e07c6decfdff" width="750px" />